matn7/CS-Notes/src/main/java/compact/work.md

 ```

 **20. Describe a Real Production Dependency Problem?**
 * We upgraded a library.
-Application compiled successfully, but production failed with NoSuchMethodError.
+Application compiled successfully, but production failed with `NoSuchMethodError`.
-Investigation showed an older transitive dependency was being pulled by another module.
-We used `mvn dependency:tree`
+* Investigation showed an older transitive dependency was being pulled by another module.
-, excluded the older dependency, rebuilt, and verified the deployed JAR.
+* We used `mvn dependency:tree`, excluded the older dependency, rebuilt, and verified the deployed JAR.
 The issue disappeared.
 * This answer demonstrates:
   * Dependency analysis.
   * Runtime troubleshooting.